QuentinRouchet/Create-a-game-in-JS/part_5.md

 We know how to handle a loss!
 Let's design what happens when the game is over.

-We want to make a simple screen with a simple message like "You lost" and just bellow a message like "Press SPACE to restart".
+We want to make a simple screen with a simple message like "You lost" and just bellow another message like "Press SPACE to restart".
 So let's do it.
 In the `gameOver` function of `game`, we add this :

 ```javascript